Chocolate-cake-filled-with-strawberries-and-cream

 Thoughtful marketing

-One of their thoughtful marketing gestures was giving customers the choice to opt out of marketing communications that might be sensitive for them — like Mother’s Day, for example.
+Letterbox flowers company, Bloom & Wild, was a pioneer of the thoughtful marketing approach.
+One of their thoughtful marketing gestures was giving customers the choice to opt out of marketing communications that might be sensitive for them.
+For example, like those who had lost their mothers and wanted to avoid the Mother’s Day marketing.

 Another good example is Macmillan, the UK cancer support charity.
 They use people-first language and talk about “people with cancer” rather than “cancer patients”.
 You can read their tone of voice guidelines online.